Nutrition Considerations for Hybrid Athletes

 There are varying recommendations you’ll find for this if you scour the internet long enough.

-I recommend 20-30% of total caloric intake.
-The minimum fat intake before hormone deficiency can set in is ~15% of total calories.
+The minimum fat intake before hormone deficiency sets in is ~15% of TDEE.
 So, eating in this range ensures there is no risk of that, but also allows sufficient carbohydrate intake.
 [7]

 It is also important to eat a diversity of fats.
 Particularly numerous types of polyunsaturated fats (omega-3s and omega-6s) as well as monounsaturated fats.